Ever wondered if it is safe to can summer squash for later use in winter?

 Luckily, we have curated some of the best summer squash or zucchini pairings with other commonly used veggies you need to preserve them as an acidified condiment such as pickles, relish, or crudités, and water bath or steam can the jars.

-And, if you are new to canning summer squash, they actually come in different types as this most sought after vegetable, comprises of many different cultivars of which a few of them, are edible species of plants.
+And, if you are new to canning summer squash, they actually come in different types as this most sought after vegetable, comprising many different cultivars of which a few of them, are edible species of plants.

 And unlike butternut squash or pumpkin, summer squash vegetables are only in season during summer, hence the name “summer squash”.
 All the varieties of summer squash are available in farmers’ markets for sell price.